-Opportunities to carry out postgraduate research towards an MPhil/PhD exist within the school of Animal, Rural and Environmental Sciences, and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil/PhD exist within the school of Animal, Rural and Environmental Sciences, and further information may be obtained from the NTU Doctoral School.

 Kym is a member of the International Society of Equitation Science (ISES) and is working towards becoming a qualified riding instructor with the British Horse Society (BHS).

 Sponsors and collaborators

 Current collaborations include: